 Lavender is not simply a single scent.
-For most of us, we pick products based on a combination of scent and use.
+For most of us, we pick products based on both scent and use.

 If using around the house (our linen spray, room spray, sachets, house cleaner ... see house collection ... then we tend to use the French Lavender (Lavandin).
 This is a sharp scent that is robust and so will linger longer.
 Sometimes we'll soften the French with a bit of English Lavender (e.g. our room spray) and if using dried flowers for decoration -- you'll find we carry both English and French lavender ... see dried flowers